Connect with us

 The World Lacrosse Men’s Championship is a quadrennial event featuring the top men’s field lacrosse teams competing for a world championship title.

-First conducted in 1967, the men’s championship has been held all over the world and now includes participating nations from each of the five continental regions.
-The United States leads the world with 10 titles, and Canada follows with three.
-The most recent men’s championship took place in Israel in 2018, with the quadrennial schedule subsequently delayed one year due to the Covid pandemic.
+First conducted in 1967, the men’s championship has been held all over the world.
+The United States leads the world with 11 titles, and Canada follows with three.

 The World Lacrosse Men’s Championship started as a four-team invitational tournament featuring Australia, Canada, England and the United States, coinciding with Canada’s centennial lacrosse celebration in 1967.